Curated OER

 Capitals of the World

-In this geography worksheet, students write the capitals of 20 countries.
+In this geography learning exercise, students write the capitals of 20 countries.
 Countries include England, Portugal, Australia, and Canada.

 Curated OER